arunpraba/reactjs.org/src/content/reference/react/useImperativeHandle.md

 ### Exposing your own imperative methods {/*exposing-your-own-imperative-methods*/}

 The methods you expose via an imperative handle don't have to match the DOM methods exactly.
 For example, this `Post` component exposes a `scrollAndFocusAddComment` method via an imperative handle.
-This lets the parent `Page` scroll the list of comments *and* focus the input field when you click the button:
+This enables the parent `Page` scroll the list of comments *and* focus the input field when you click the button:

 <Sandpack>